I-35W Mississippi River bridge: Recovery

 Recovery of deceased victims took over three weeks.
 At the request of the NTSB Chairman Mark Rosenker, the U.S. Navy sent 17 divers and a five-person command-and-control element from its Mobile Diving and Salvage Unit Two.
-Divers and Underwater Search Evidence Response Team from the FBI joined the response efforts on August 7, bringing with them truckloads of specialized equipment including FBI-provided side-scan sonar and two submarines.

 The Navy Dive team started diving operations in the river at 2 a.m., within hours of arriving, and conducted operations around the clock for the next three weeks, until the recovery portion of the mission was completed.
 The FBI teams had planned to search with an unmanned submarine, but had to abandon this plan after they found it was too big to maneuver in the debris field and cloudy water.
 Minneapolis Police Captain Mike Martin stated that, "The public safety divers are trained up to a level where they can kind of pick the low-hanging fruit.
 They can do the stuff that's easy.
 The bodies that are in the areas where they can sweep shore to shore, the vehicles that they can get into and search that weren't crushed.
 They were able to remove some of those.
 Now what we're looking at is the vehicles that are under the bridge deck and the structural pieces."

 Seventy-five local, state and federal agencies were involved in the rescue and recovery including emergency personnel and volunteers from the counties of Anoka, Carver, Dakota, Hennepin, Olmsted, Ramsey, Scott, Washington, Winona, and Wright in Minnesota; and St. Croix County, Wisconsin, St. Croix EMS & Rescue Dive Team, and others standing by.
 Federal assistance came from the United States Department of Defense, DHS, USACE and the United States Coast Guard.
-Adventure Divers of Minot, North Dakota, is a private firm who assisted local authorities.
+Adventure Divers of Minot, North Dakota, is a private firm that assisted local authorities.

 Local businesses donated wireless Internet, ice, drinks and meals for first responders.
 The Salvation Army canteens served food and water to rescue workers.
 Teams of officers were sent to hospitals to follow up with the injured, who had been transported to eight different medical facilities.

 The Minneapolis Police Chaplain Corps Chaplain Director, Dr. Jeffrey Stewart, arrived and was asked to set up and manage a Family Assistance Center (FAC) for the victims' families.
 He coordinated site location and staffing arrangements with the city's Department of Health and Family support and relevant Hennepin County offices.
 When Chaplain Supervisor John LeMay and Lead Chaplain Linda Koelman arrived on the scene, they assisted in setting up the FAC at the Holiday Inn by 8 p.m.
 As additional Minneapolis Police Chaplains arrived, they began providing services to the victim families, assisting them in locating family members, and providing a calm presence.
 On August 20, the last victim was recovered from the river.